 I think the best person to answer this question will be our CTO Kamil - see what he says below.

 What does it take to make an app?
 Years of experience!

-Our programmers, QA Specialists, UX Designers, and Project Managers are building savvy apps for years already and they're sharing their knowledge on our company blog (check the , and categories to see for yourself).
+Our programmers, QA Specialists, UX Designers, and Project Managers are building savvy apps for years already and they're sharing their knowledge on our company blog (check the web development, mobile development and product design categories to see for yourself).
 They also record Tech Talks as below: this born from a pure passion for Vue.js framework speech, recorded by our Ruby on Rails Developer Szymon will give you a sense, of what kind of energy you can expect from our side.

 Is it expensive to build an app?

 Yes and no. If you will build a 200 k worth application that will bring you thousands of dollars a month of passive income or savings - it is not.
 But if you will dedicate the same budget, to build an application promoting an event that happens once a year (and is not WebSummit or Mobile World Congress size) - yeah, it can be pretty much.
 So it is best to not look at your software general price, but the Return of Investment (ROI) you can get from it.

 As in life - if you invest little and play safe, you will not gain a lot, that’s a harsh truth.
 If you will let your money sit in your savings account still, you will receive around 0.5 % of interest a month (minus taxes!).
 But if you invest this money on the exchange - you can either earn much more or lose everything.

 Luckily the app development world nowadays is very much like playing on the stock market.
 You have experts that can advise you how to move your funds, whether you want to earn more and risk a bit more or grow slower, but in a much safer way.
 By the way - doesn’t read about playing safe seem so ridiculous in the middle of a pandemic?

 Ok, I understand - but what amount of money does it take to build an app MVP with you?